rohitpatilhbl-eng/equipment_tracker/README.md

 Make sure both the frontend and backend are running at the same time.
 ```

-Assumptions
+## Assumptions & Design Decisions

-No authentication or user management is required
+- Authentication and user management were intentionally excluded, as they were not part of the assignment scope.

-Data is stored in a JSON file for simplicity
+- Equipment data is stored in a local JSON file to keep the setup lightweight and focused on core CRUD functionality.

-Only basic form validation is implemented
+- Basic client-side validation is implemented to ensure required fields are provided.

-The UI is kept simple and functional
+- The user interface prioritizes clarity and usability over advanced styling.

-The application is intended for local development only
+- The application is designed for local development and demonstration purposes.

-Improvements with More Time
+---

+## Possible Improvements

-If more time were available, the following improvements could be made:
+- Given additional time, the following enhancements could be implemented:

-Replace JSON file storage with a database (PostgreSQL or MongoDB)
+- Migrate data storage from a JSON file to a database such as PostgreSQL or MongoDB.

-Add search, filter, and sorting functionality to the table
+- Add search, filter, and sorting capabilities to improve usability for larger datasets.

-Improve UI styling and mobile responsiveness
+- Enhance UI styling and ensure full mobile responsiveness.

-Add better error handling and validations
+- Implement more robust error handling and validation.

-Write unit tests for frontend and backend
+- Add unit tests for both frontend and backend components.